-Risk of complications that may delay healing and your return to normal life is associated with all surgeries.
-Please let the surgeon know of any travel plans, important commitments that were already scheduled or planned, or time demands that are important to you, so that the surgery can occur at appropriate times.
+All surgeries hold the risk of complications that may delay healing and your return to normal life.
+Please let the surgeon know of any travel plans, important commitments already scheduled or planned, or time demands that are important to you, so that the surgery can occur at an appropriate time.
 There are no guarantees that you will be able to resume all activities in the desired timeframe.
-Allow at least 10-14 days prior to travelling via airplane.
+Allow at least 10-14 days prior to travel via airplane.
 Medications may be required should you have a long flight/trip to prevent DVT/PE in the immediate post-operative period.